-A masked killer, wearing World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35-year-old double murder by focusing on a group of college kids holding an annual Spring Dance.
+An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

-A decades old folk tale surrounding a deranged murderer killing those who celebrate Valentine's Day, turns out to be true to legend when a group defies the killer's order and people start turning up dead.
+A decades-old folk tale surrounding a deranged murderer killing those who celebrate Valentine's Day turns out to be true to legend when a group defies the killer's order and people start turning up dead.

 A group of girls staying at a sorority house clash with the house's owner, who wants them out.
 They decide to play a prank on her, but it goes awry and she winds up dead.
 Panicking, the girls try to hide the body, but someone (or something) witnessed the crime and begins to stalk them.
 Written by

 14 of 24 people found this review helpful.

 Was this review helpful to you?